csmorvan/seizewatch_ml_pipeline/README.md

 ## Pipeline Overview
 1. **Stage 1: Autoencoder**
-   Learns a patient-specific baseline from accelerometer and heart rate features.
+   Learns a user-specific baseline from accelerometer and heart rate features.

 2. **Stage 2: Deterministic rules**
    Scores clinically meaningful seizure-related patterns such as tonic-clonic, focal-like, and startle-like behavior.